4 Ways to Stop Negative Thinking

 Having a critical voice is helpful—knowing how to block it out is even more helpful

-“Its function is to help us to avoid making the same mistakes so that we are physically and existentially safe,” she added.
+The function of the critical voice is to help us to avoid making the same mistakes so that we are physically and existentially safe.

 Keep Reading To Learn

 - The benefits and harms of listening to our critical voice

 - Treatments and strategies for managing negative thoughts

 People “do not hear voices, per se,” Coyne explains.
 “But we do notice critical thoughts popping up as we go through our days.”

 She shares that “we have evolved to experience our thoughts as literal truths.
 It’s what allows us to learn indirectly by listening to what other people say, rather than only directly through our own experience.”

 Our inner voice, Coyne states, “is always on, and it’s overinclusive in its estimation of what is threatening.”
 These are “features, not bugs” of our critical voice, she says.

 “It wouldn’t be a great threat detector if you could turn it off at will, and it wouldn’t be a great threat detector if it somehow underestimated threats, right?”